Basic Boat Maintenance Tips

-A boat is a major investment that comes with immense responsibilities, especially maintenance.
-Routine boat maintenance is essential to prolonging the life of your nautical prized possession.
+A boat is a major investment that comes with immense responsibilities, especially when it comes to maintenance.
+Routine maintenance is essential to prolonging the life of your boat and its motors.

-For the novice or future first-time boat owner, know that a lot more maintenance goes into a boat than a car.
-Even the smallest of boats needs routine maintenance, as the elements your watercraft is exposed to alone can do some serious damage to it.
-Unless you have the financial means to hire somebody to take care of your boat, you should know how to do your own basic maintenance.
+For the beginner or future first-time boat owner, know that a lot more maintenance goes into a boat than a car.
+Even the smallest of boats needs routine maintenance, as the elements it's exposed to alone can do some serious damage to it.
+Unless you can afford to hire somebody to take care of your boat, you should know how to do your own basic maintenance.
 Here are some tips on what you can do to help extend the life of your boat.

 Clean Your Boat

-Boat cleaning does a lot more than keeping your watercraft looking good.
+Washing and waxing does a lot more than just keep your boat looking good.
 To protect your boat from the elements that can damage it, always rinse it off thoroughly with fresh water after every use.

-Saltwater residue in particular is a corrosive substance that could damage just about anything on your boat if left unattended.
-Wash your boat with a high-quality soap to remove saltwater residue and any dirt or grime after every offshore outing.
-Be careful not to use too harsh of a soap, as this can damage your boat's protective coating.
+Saltwater residue in particular could damage just about anything on your boat if left unattended.
+Wash your boat with a high-quality soap to remove saltwater residue, and any dirt or grime after every offshore outing.
+And be careful not to use too harsh of a soap, as it can damage your boat's protective coating.

 Use a long-handled soft brush or sponge to avoid damaging gentle surfaces on your boat, and to help maintain its shine.
-If you have a fiberglass boat, the gelcoat finish — which protects the fiberglass from salt, rain, UV rays and other elements, and maintains your boat's lustrous appearance — can be damaged with the wrong kind of cleaner.
+If you have a fiberglass boat, the gelcoat finish can be damaged with the wrong kind of cleaner.
 Ordinary soap and water won't remove mineral stains on something like a fiberglass gelcoat surface, which is why specially formulated cleaners exists for all types of boats.

-Buy specialty boat cleaning products designed specifically for your boat type, and keep the upholstery and vinyl on your boat clean.
-Polish the brightwork, which includes trims and wood surfaces regularly exposed to the elements, to help keep your boat's condition like new.
+Buy specialty boat cleaning products designed specifically for your boat type, and keep the upholstery and vinyl clean.
+Also polish the brightwork, which includes trims and wood surfaces, to help keep your boat looking like new.

 Dry Your Boat